Crichmond21/Network-Checkers-Client/README.md

 ### Client
 - [ ] Fix syncronization bugs
 - [X] Overhaul Information Transport protocol to make it more reliable
-- [ ] Reformat data transport to all be on same thread -UPDATE *** Data transport still occurs on two seperate threads but one is recieving data while the other is sending it
+- [X] ~~Reformat data transport to all be on same thread~~ UPDATE *** Data transport still occurs on two seperate threads but one is recieving data while the other is sending it

 ### Game
 - [ ] Fix jumping recognized as invalid moves